 Graduate Admission Requirements

-It is recommended that nurse practitioner track applicants have a minimum of at least one year of nursing experience, prior to enrolling in practicum courses.
+Nurse practitioner track applicants must have a minimum of at least one year of nursing experience (two years-experience for Adult Acute Care Nurse Practitioner students), prior to enrolling in practicum courses.

-The following areas of undergraduate study must be completed prior to the first graduate course in nursing and are not credited toward the graduate degree: Statistics, Nursing Research (if undergraduate program was completed prior to 1982) and an Undergraduate Physical Assessment course.
+The following areas of undergraduate study must be completed prior to the first graduate course in nursing and are not credited toward the graduate degree: Statistics, Nursing Research and an Undergraduate Physical Assessment course.
 Nurse practitioner students must complete a basic physical assessment refresher course no more than three years prior to enrolling in Practicum I.